OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 ### Exploiting Transaction Processing Fees

-- Merchants have to pay fees for every transaction processed
-    - Usually fixed fee + percentage
-- Very small transaction ($0.01) usually cost merchant money to receive
-- Check minimum transaction values
+Merchants normally have to pay fees for every transaction processed, which are typically made up of a small fixed fee, and a percentage of the total value.
+This means that receiving very small payments (such as $0.01) may result in teh merchant actually losing money, as the transaction processing fees are greater than the total value of the transaction.

+This issue is rarely exploitable on e-commerce sites (as the price of the cheapest item is usually high enough).
+However, if the website allows cusotmers to make payments with arbitrary amounts (such as donations), check that it enforces a sensible minimum value.

 ### Testing Logistics